Anders Sømme Hammer

 Anders Sømme Hammer (born 20 August 1977) is a Norwegian documentarian and journalist.

+Career

 He moved to Kabul, Afghanistan in June 2007 to cover the ongoing war.
 He was a freelancer, but produced for several media outlets.
 He delivered news and radio and television documentaries for NRK and TV 2, and wrote for national outlets such as Dagbladet, Dagsavisen, Dagens Næringsliv, Morgenbladet, the Norwegian News Agency and Samtiden.
-In 2010 he released the book Drømmekrigen ("The Dream War") on Aschehoug.
+In 2010, he released the book Drømmekrigen ("The Dream War") on Aschehoug.

 He was named Freelancer of the Year by the Norwegian Union of Journalists in 2010 and received the Fritt Ord Award in 2011.